 These are typical symptoms of a panic attack.
 However, your symptoms may vary and could be different depending on the situation you are experiencing.

 It’s important to keep these symptoms in mind.
 However, it’s critical that you do not obsess about these symptoms.
-They are there as a survival mechanism tied to the reptilian brain that helps you fight against, or runaway from dangerous situations.
-It is however important to understand that the dangers you perceive are based on your personal interpretations of the situation.
-What your brain perceives as dangerous, might in fact be harmless.
+They are there as a survival mechanism tied to the reptilian brain that helps you fight against, or run away from dangerous situations.
+It is, however, important to understand that the dangers you perceive are based on your personal interpretations of the situation.
+What your brain perceives as dangerous, might, in fact, be harmless.
 However, perception is what counts, and perception is the one thing that will determine how you respond.
-Therefore, if you desire to change how you respond, then you must begin by shifting how your perceive and interpret the events, things and/or circumstances that are causing you to panic.
+Therefore, if you desire to change how you respond, then you must begin by shifting how you perceive and interpret the events, things and/or circumstances that are causing you to panic.

 What to do Before a Panic Attack

 There are certain things you can do before a panic attack strikes that will help you better prepare yourself mentally for what’s to come.
 These moments you spend preparing can successfully desensitize you from the events, people, things and/or circumstances that might cause you to panic.
 In addition to this, the preparation you do now will help you handle stress, worry, anxiety and unexpected change with more thought and control.